Söll: Tourist attractions

 Söll is one of the principal ski-holiday villages of the region Ski Welt Wilder Kaiser.
 It is located beneath the conical Hohe Salve peak, the highest point in the ski area.
 The Hohe Salve also offers black and red classified ski runs as well as ski routes from the top lift station.
 The Hohe Salve has a church located on its peak as well as a mountain restaurant that features a revolving terrace, offering a panoramic view of the region.
-Further ski holiday resorts in the Ski Welt Wilder Kaiser region are Itter, Scheffau, Ellmau, Going, Brixen and Hopfgarten.
+Other ski holiday resorts in the Ski Welt Wilder Kaiser region are Itter, Scheffau, Ellmau, Going, Brixen and Hopfgarten.
 A new lift is scheduled to open for the 2008/09 ski season that will link Brixen to Westendorf and furthermore to Kitzbühel, thus creating one of the biggest ski regions in the world.
 After dark Söll offers apres-ski with slope-side bars offering dancing and drinking until late in the night.
 In some cases, ski buses are necessary to reach the ski lifts from the accommodation.